Want to know how to build an application based on Apache Cassandra™? Don’t have a bunch of time to

-Cedrick is a happy developer advocate at DataStax, where he is able to share his passions about developments and distributed architectures.
-With several positions as developer, technical architect, and presale, and a strong background on integration middlewares, he had multiple opportunities to empower his customers to build cutting-edge distributed applications.
-In 2013 he embraced the open source community by creating a Feature Toggle Framework named ff4j which he still actively maintains.
+Cédrick Lunven is a happy Developer Advocate at DataStax, where he is able to share his passion about developments and distributed architectures.
+With several positions as developer, technical architect, and presales solution architect, and a strong background on integration middlewares, he's had multiple opportunities to empower his customers to build cutting-edge distributed applications.
+In 2013, he embraced the open source community by creating a Feature Toggle Framework named FF4j, which he still actively maintains.

-Amanda is a Developer Advocate for DataStax.
-Her passion is bridging the gap between customers and engineering!
-Amanda graduated from Santa Clara University in 2012 with a Master’s in Computer Science, she also has a Bachelor's of Science In Biology from the University of Washington.
+Amanda Moran is a Developer Advocate for DataStax.
+Her passion is bridging the gap between customers and engineering.
+Amanda graduated from Santa Clara University in 2012 with a master’s degree in computer science, and also holds a degree in biology from the University of Washington.
 She is based in the Bay Area and has worked for HP, Lockheed Martin, Teradata, and an Apache Trafodion startup Esgyn.
 Amanda is an Apache Committer and member of the PMC for Apache Trafodion.
-She has worked on customer POC’s, executive demos, AWS deployments, python coding, data science workshops, conferences, linux/hadoop administration, and scripting -- a little bit of everything!
+She has worked on customer POCs, executive demos, AWS deployments, Python coding, data science workshops, conferences, Linux/Hadoop administration, and scripting—a little bit of everything!

-Eric Zietlow is a Developer Advocate at DataStax and lover of Apache Cassandra.
+Eric Zietlow is a Cloud Developer Advocate at DataStax and lover of Apache Cassandra.
 He has over 5 years of relevant experience in programming, cloud, and distributed systems.
-Before his time as a Developer Advocate he was a Solutions Architect managing hundreds of accounts.
+Before his time as a Developer Advocate, he was a DataStax Solutions Architect managing hundreds of accounts.

-Still have questions?
-We’re here to help.
-Direct your questions (based on topic area) to one of the below emails and a representative will get back to you within 48 hours.
-We look forward to seeing you at DataStax Accelerate!
+and a representative will get back to you within 48 hours.
+We look forward to seeing you at DataStax

 General inquiry or sponsorship opportunities: Accelerate@datastax.com